Host a Vue app as a live URL.

 - Pinia, composables, and any client-side state work normally since the runtime is just static files.

-- Free with no signup; 25MB compressed covers most Vite prototypes and small Nuxt static builds.
+- Free with no signup; 25MB unpacked covers most Vite prototypes and small Nuxt static builds.

 Vue Router's history mode is the one thing to be careful about.
 A direct visit to `/products/42` would 404 on a plain static host because no such file exists in the bundle.
-NudgeHost's SPA fallback rewrites those requests to `/index.html` so the router handles them, the same way the host a React app flow does it for React Router.
+NudgeHost's SPA fallback rewrites those requests to `/index.html` so the router handles them, exactly the way it works when you host a React app.
 Hash mode works without the fallback, since the path is always the index.

-Free for ten active links on a paid plan, 25MB per upload.
+Ten active links at 25MB each, free; the Pro plan adds more headroom.
 Most Vue prototype bundles fit easily.
-Production builds that vendor a UI library, three icon packs, and a chart library will sometimes push the limit; tree-shaking the unused parts is usually the cheaper fix before paying.
-The same host a file flow handles plain static sites, ZIPs, and AI builder exports if you're shipping a mixed bag.
+Production builds that vendor a UI library, three icon packs, and a chart library will sometimes push the limit; tree-shaking the unused parts is usually the cheaper fix, and running any heavy bundle images through the step to compress a PNG to WebP helps too.
+The same flow lets you host any file type, covering plain static sites, ZIPs, and AI builder exports if you're shipping a mixed bag.

 Does this work with Vue 2?